ibm-cloud-docs/app-configuration/ac-progressive-rollout.md

 # Configuring progressive rollout
 {: #ac-progressive-rollout}

 Progressive rollout automates the gradual exposure of feature flags to users over time, eliminating manual intervention and reducing operational effort.
+You define multiple phases with specific percentages and durations, and {{site.data.keyword.appconfig_short}} automatically manages transitions between phases according to your schedule.

+Progressive rollout provides several advantages for feature deployment, helping you manage risk while maintaining user experience consistency.
+The key benefits include:

+- **Automation**: Eliminates manual intervention for time-based rollouts.
+- **Consistency**: Ensures the same user receives the same value throughout the rollout.
+- **Safety**: Allows you to stop the rollout at any phase if issues are detected.
+- **Flexibility**: Supports custom phase configurations or predefined templates.
+- **Predictability**: Provides scheduled, time-based feature releases.

 Progressive rollout is available only for Enterprise tier users.
 {: important}